jamesaud/hackathon-kaust/README.md

 # hackathon-kaust

-This was an Internet of Things hackathon!
+This was an Internet of Things 2 day hackathon!

 See our Smart Doorbell in action in a video: